2025 Clemson Tigers football team

-The 2025 Clemson Tigers football team represents Clemson University as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
-The Tigers are led by Dabo Swinney, in his 18th year and 17th full season as Clemson's head coach.
-The Tigers play their home games at Memorial Stadium located in Clemson, South Carolina.
+The 2025 Clemson Tigers football team represented Clemson University as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
+The Tigers were led by Dabo Swinney, in his 18th year and 17th full season as Clemson's head coach.
+The Tigers played their home games at Memorial Stadium located in Clemson, South Carolina.